Michaeltaakin/PROJECT_MIKE/project_01/README.md

 # 3. Built Public Subnets Across Two AZs

-I created two public subnets, each placed in a different Availability Zone (us-east-2a and us-east-2b) for high availability.
-Both subnets were configured to automatically assign public IP addresses to instances launched within them.
+I created two public subnets in separate Availability Zones (us-east-2a and us-east-2b) to ensure high availability.
+Both subnets were configured to automatically assign public IP addresses to any instances launched within them.

 ![alt text](<screenshots/Screenshot 2025-12-10 213340.png>)

 # 4. Built a Private Subnet
-I added a private subnet in us-east-2a.
-Instances launched here do not receive public IPs, making it suitable for backend or internal workloads.
+I created a private subnet in us-east-2a where instances do not receive public IP addresses, making it suitable for backend or internal workloads that should not be directly accessible from the internet.

 ![alt text](<screenshots/Screenshot 2025-12-10 213340.png>)